Best Cheap Health Insurance in Massachusetts for 2026

 Best health insurance by level of coverage

-No matter where you live in Massachusetts, you will get the chance to choose from four different plan tiers: Bronze, Silver, Gold and Platinum.
+No matter where you live in Massachusetts, you will get the chance to choose from five different plan tiers: Catastrophic, Bronze, Silver, Gold and Platinum.

-Lower plan tiers, like Bronze, pay for less of your health care, while higher plan tiers, like Platinum, pay for more.
-When choosing a plan, try to balance your monthly budget and your healthcare needs.
+Lower plan tiers, like Catastrophic and Bronze, pay for less of your health care, while higher plan tiers, like Gold and Platinum, pay for more.
+When choosing a plan, try to balance your monthly budget and healthcare needs.

 Platinum plans: Best if you have a chronic or complex condition